-I enjoyed using a heating pad for my back and side pain after my first BA, but I didn’t have that with my second- that time around I only wanted ice.
+I enjoyed using a heating pad for my back and side pain after my first breast augmentation, but I didn’t have that with my second- that time around I only wanted ice.
 You may or may not want this, but it is a good idea to have one on hand.

 Get Things Moving Again

 Constipation is almost guaranteed to happen so you will want to prepared!
 I recommend magnesium powder or herbal tea (Smooth Move is a good choice)—just not both at the same time!
 (Trust me on this one)

 Read this article I wrote on the topic to really beat the post-op intestinal slow down.

 Just in case you end up having some breakthrough bleeding, it may be helpful to have some of this on hand.
 Chances are this won't be an issue for you but it's definitely better to be over prepared!